-Performing background checks on potential employees is a hotly debated issue, as some experts feel such a practice might prevent ex-felons from entering the job force, while others maintain that it is an absolutely necessary step to create a safe workplace.
+Performing background checks and criminal record screening on potential employees is a hotly debated issue, as some experts feel such a practice might prevent ex-felons from entering the job force, while others maintain that it is an absolutely necessary step to create a safe workplace.

 How do you protect the rights of an individual with a criminal past without compromising the rights of other employees to a secure work environment?

 Let’s examine how a business owner can protect his company by using criminal record checks while also lending a helping hand to ex-felons willing to leave their past behind.

 The first and foremost benefit of submitting all your present and future employees to criminal police checks is that it allows you to know exactly who works for you.
 You probably know their resume, you know what education they have, where they’ve worked before, but a quick background check from online services like Australian national character check allows you to know what sort of life they’ve had.